 Most triathletes use two different sets of shoes during a triathlon.
 Obviously, nothing is worn on your feet during the swim or Transition 1.
 On the bike ride, wear what you have been training in.
-Most triathletes use clip or SPD-type bike shoes that are compatible with their bike pedals.
+Most triathletes use clip or SPD-type bike shoes that are compatible with their bike pedals — both on the tri bike, but also on a road bike, mountain bike and even a bike trainer.
 If you are a beginner triathlete, you may be using regular old pedals or ones with toe cages.
 If that is the case, you can wear your running shoes on the bike ride.
 For the run, wear the shoes you have been doing your run training in – normally a standard running shoe.

 Triathlon Shoes Overview